“And Then What Shall We Do?”

 Windham Textile and History Museum

 In 1884 J. R. Dodge, the newly hired Chief Statistician for the United States Department of Agriculture, sent a terse, 146-page, fact-filled report to Congress.
 A musty, brittle, yellowed copy of the report, set in the tiny, no-nonsense type and dull black covers of the Government Printing Office, sits open on my desk.
 It is part of the 1884 Annual Report of the United States Commissioner of Agriculture, a copy of which is shelved in the Government Documents Room of the Homer Babbidge Library at the University of Connecticut.
-Published each year since the mid-1800s, the Reports are treasure troves of information about rural life in America.
+Published each year since the mid-1800s, the Annual Reports are treasure troves of information about rural life in Connecticut and the rest of the United States.
+They also tell the story of the decline of agriculture as the economic mainstay in Connecticut, a decline that helped open the door for the rise of industry as the 19th century as the state’s new economic lifeblood.

-Dodge’s careful statistics reveal that 120 years ago the United States was an agricultural powerhouse, producing several billion dollars worth of farm goods each year.
+Dodge’s careful statistics reveal that as late as the 1880s the United States was an agricultural powerhouse, producing several billion dollars worth of farm goods each year.
 The country’s main crops were cotton, tobacco, hay, potatoes, maize (corn), oats, and wheat.
 That year American farmers produced a whopping 1,551 million bushels of maize, 571 million bushels of oats, and 421 million bushels of wheat.
-Wheat had by far the best prices of any of the grains, fetching about 91 cents a bushel.
+Wheat had by far the best prices of any of the grains, however, fetching about 91 cents a bushel.
 By contrast, maize and oats (both of which were used primarily for livestock feed) were worth only 42 and 33 cents a bushel.
 Although farm prices fluctuated greatly each year, Dodge reported that throughout the 1800s wheat had consistently sold for twice as much as maize and three times as much as oats.
 It also sold for more than rye, barley, buckwheat, Irish potatoes, and sweet potatoes, and rivaled cotton, tobacco, and dairy products.
 Along with cotton, wheat was one of America’s principal agricultural exports, annually accounting for more than $2 billion worth of international sales.
+More than any other grain, wheat was grown for market and contributed to America’s growing capitalist economy.
+States or regions that produced large crops of wheat (or of cotton, or tobacco) had less incentive to industrialize than states or regions that produced other grains, hay, or dairy products.

-Yet Dodge’s statistics, arranged state-by-state, revealed that Connecticut’s farmers – normally sagacious, businesslike, and profit-minded – raised only 34,300 bushels of wheat in 1883, compared to 1,710,000 bushels of maize, 1,100,700 bushels of oats, and 3,625,700 bushels of potatoes.
-Considering that the price of wheat was so much higher than maize, oats, or potatoes – and that the Connecticut River valley had the relatively fertile soil and cool, northern climate normally associated with wheat production in North America – we have to wonder why Connecticut farmers produced so little wheat.
+And Dodge’s statistics, arranged state-by-state, revealed that Connecticut’s farmers – normally sagacious, businesslike, and profit-minded – raised only 34,300 bushels of wheat in 1883, compared to 1,710,000 bushels of maize, 1,100,700 bushels of oats, and 3,625,700 bushels of potatoes.
+Considering that the price of wheat was so much higher than maize, oats, or potatoes – and that the Connecticut River valley had the relatively fertile soil and cool, northern climate normally associated with wheat production in North America – one wonders why Connecticut farmers produced so little wheat.
 Although a number of variables were involved, the chief reasons, it turns out, were the depredations of predatory insects and fungi.
-The profound impact of these tiny creatures on the economic history of Connecticut is a sobering reminder that it is often the small, unseen invaders that weak the most havoc.
+The profound impact of these tiny creatures on the economic history of Connecticut is a sobering reminder that it is often the small, unseen invaders that wreak the most havoc.

 But Winthrop spoke too soon.
 Despite its early success, Connecticut wheat was vulnerable to diseases and pests accidentally introduced from Europe.
-An old-world crop not native to North America, Connecticut’s wheat was concentrated in only a few locations, leaving it especially open to attack.
+A domesticated, old-world crop not native to North America, Connecticut’s wheat was concentrated in farmers’ fields, leaving it especially open to attack.
 Worse, it was not protected by native symbiotes, animals specifically adapted to prey upon its pests and diseases, such as existed in Europe, Asia, and Africa.
 In the early 1600s wheat had no natural enemies in North America, and so it flourished.
 But that would change.

 And it wasn’t over yet.
 In the 1830s a third scourge, wheat midges, appeared.
 Introduced into North America from Europe, where they had existed for more than a century, wheat midges ravaged wheat fields throughout Connecticut, the rest of New England, eastern New York, and eastern Canada.
 Tiny, orange, two-winged flies, the midges laid their eggs on the glumes of the wheat head at blossoming time.
 Once hatched, the larvae sucked the sap from the young grains and caused them to shrivel up.
 Midges were even more destructive than Hessian flies, and as late as 1916 no effective control measures existed.
 The midges had appeared as if from nowhere, striking first in western Vermont in 1828.
 How they got there is unknown, although a good guess is that they traveled up the Richelieu River from Montreal, the eggs having crossed the Atlantic mixed in bags of wheat seed intended for British veterans immigrating to Canada after the Napoleonic Wars (1799-1815).
 In any case, the midges spread rapidly.
 From Vermont they moved inexorably southward and eastward, traveling at a rate of about 20 miles a year.
 Too light to fly into stiff headwinds, they were probably carried into Connecticut by North America’s prevailing northwesterlies.
 In 1829 midges destroyed wheat fields throughout Vermont, western New Hampshire, and the eastern townships of Quebec.
 In 1830 they wiped out crops in eastern New York, Massachusetts, and Connecticut.
 In 1833 they reached Maine.
 Once established, they returned year after year.
 “The country over which [they have] spread,” wrote Thaddeus William Harris, an early American etymologist, in 1862, “has continued to suffer more or less from its alarming depredations.”
 He continued, “The loss by which has been found to vary from about one-tenth part to nearly the whole amount of the annual crop of wheat; nor has the insect entirely disappeared in any place.”